-This time in my life also involved knee highs, saddle shoes, and watching Robin Hood on repeat for days straight (and by repeat I mean once the VHS was over, I would have to rewind it first before starting it over again; kids have it so easy these days).
+This time in my life also involved knee highs, saddle shoes, and watching Robin Hood on repeat for days straight (and by repeat I mean once the VHS was over, I would have to get up, pull the tape out, put it in a rewinder and wait…life of the 90’s kid).

 I was a very independent 6 year old.